probcomp/metaprob/README.md

 ## Parsing metaprob

-Currently if you want to use the native metaprob syntax, you will have to use the metaprob parser written in python to write a file that can be read by Clojure.
+Currently if you want to use the native metaprob syntax, you will have to use the "curly-metaprob" parser written in Python to write a file that can be read by Clojure.
 This requires installing metaprob, which in turn requires Venture.

 ### Installing metaprob